 - Master bedroom—i.e., for adults, not children.

-- Dining room dedicated to dining only.
+- The dining room dedicated to dining only.

 - Even a family room that is well-treated and has no wood burning fireplace.